African Americans in Baltimore

 Provident Hospital nursing staff (left to right: Doris Savoy Harris, Geneva Madden, Mable Vessels Hawkins, Mary Smith Pock, Anna Johnson Gibson, Ada Vessells Veney, unknown, Lillian Brown Mills and Edith Fields), Baltimore, c.
 1929

-Freedom Records (also called Manumissions) for Baltimore City are available in electronic form online at Baltimore City Freedom Records.
+Freedom Records (also called Manumissions) for Baltimore City are available online via digitized microfilm here: Baltimore City Freedom Records.

-The Maryland State Archives has put together an excellent overview of African Americans in Baltimore at From Frederick Douglass to Thurgood Marshall: Black Baltimore in Transition.
-Also helpful is their more overarching page on The Study of the Legacy of Slavery in Maryland, which has many useful links.
+The Maryland State Archives (MSA) has put together an excellent overview of African Americans in Baltimore: From Frederick Douglass to Thurgood Marshall: Black Baltimore in Transition.
+The MSA's Legacy of Slavery in Maryland website also presents a wealth of information.

-Also take a look at the section of the bibliography based on the work of Dean Krimmel, Anita Kassof, and Richard Longstreth entitled The African-American Experience in Baltimore and Maryland.
+Dean Krimmel, Anita Kassof, and Richard Longstreth compiled a bibliography of relevant resources entitled The African-American Experience in Baltimore and Maryland.